Content Marketing

 Onboarding & Setup Experience

-For new users, Notion helps to ease the new user in.
+For new users, Notion helps ease them in.
 Its streamlined interface, starter templates, and inline help provide quick wins in note-taking and task management.
-You can create a simple note-taking app and then add project management and knowledge management tools as you get more comfortable.
+You can create a simple note-taking app, then add project and knowledge management tools as you get more comfortable.

 On the other hand, Obsidian only provides an empty vault.
 You select a folder, see a blank page, and start building from scratch.
-It can be a little tough, and people who are not tech-savvy might find it hard, but a lot of tech-savvy users like it because it leads to simpler note-taking and less making of notes.
+It can be a little tough, and people who are not tech-savvy might find it hard, but many tech-savvy users like it because it leads to simpler note-taking and less of it.

 Learning Markdown vs Learning Blocks & Databases